intel/he-transformer/examples/MNIST/README.md

 # Test the network

 ## CPU backend
-To test a netowrk using the CPU backend, call
+To test a network using the CPU backend, call
 ```bash
 python test.py --batch_size=10000 \
                --backend=CPU \